alekhyaogiboyina/PROJECT_CHAT_BOT/README.md

 - Backend: Python, Flask
 - Frontend: Html, CSS, Javascript
 - Models: KNN, Adaboost ,MLP

 ## Prerequisites
 - Python 3.11 or higher
 - Flask
 - Anaconda
 - Jupyter notebook

 ## Dataset
-Here’s a list of all the datasets used in your project:
+Here’s a list of all the datasets used in the project:

 1. **Symptoms-Disease Dataset**
    Contains mappings of various symptoms to corresponding diseases, used for training the machine learning models for disease prediction.